tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 It works!
 Nice.
 If you're like me, you're now delighted with such a sophisticated implementation.

+When an integer receives a float to add, it will call the `FloatNumber::addInteger($this)` passing itself to it.
+The `FloatNumber` object will then convert itself to `Integer` and call the `Integer::addInteger()` passing itself converted to `Integer`.
+So, at that point we have `Integer::addInteger()` receiving an instance of an `Integer` object, which should just add the two integer primitives.
+This happens the other way around when the `FloatNumber::add()` receives an instance of `Integer`.

+Isn't this cool?

 ## Example: Star Trek

 OK, the numbers example was cool and all, but chances are we're not implementing a language.
-Is this even useful somewhere else?
+Is this even useful anywhere else?
 Well, the important thing about a pattern is the design, not the implementation.
 You can re-use this implementation in other contexts.

 Let's say we're building a Star Trek game.
 We'll control a spaceship and there might be some enemies along the way, so they have to fight.
-Some enemies will be critical while others will not make any damage depending on the spaceship.
+Some enemies will be critical while others will not cause any damage depending on the spaceship.

-So we have two hierarchies at play: Spaceships and Enemies.
+So we have two hierarchies at play here: Spaceships and Enemies.
 And the computation of the combat depends on both of them.
 Perfect use case for the Double Dispatch pattern.

 Let's start with a simple case: an asteroid and a space shuttle.
 The asteroid damages the shuttle, but not critically: